How to Find a Pet Sitter (Learn to Find A Reliable and Trustworthy Sitter)

 Test Them Out

 You won’t find the perfect sitter by only looking at pet sitter profiles.
-Give a sitter a test run.
-Invite them over to meet your pets and see how they interact with one another.
+Give a sitter a test run by inviting them over to meet your pets and see how they interact with one another.

-If it seems like they are hitting it off, then let them spend time together.
-Qualified individuals with pet experience should know how to approach a pet and get excited when seeing them.
+If they seem to be hitting it off, let them spend time together.
+Qualified individuals with pet experience should know how to approach a pet and get excited when they see one.

 Meet & Greet Potential House Sitters